ARIA surveillance is becoming the rate-limiting step in anti-amyloid care

 Surveillance is mandatory under both the lecanemab and donanemab labels, and the protocol-defined MRI cadence is non-trivial: a baseline plus several follow-ups in the first months of therapy.
 Health systems that have published their experience consistently flag two issues:

-• Imaging slot availability.
+- Imaging slot availability.
 Routine outpatient MRI in most US health systems is not scheduled around drug-monitoring protocols.

-• Interpretation and decision-making.
+- Interpretation and decision-making.
 Identifying ARIA on MRI is straightforward; deciding whether to continue, pause, or stop therapy requires neurology judgment that is unevenly available outside specialty centers.

-The practical consequence is that ARIA infrastructure — not biology — often determines who can receive therapy and where.
+The practical consequence is that ARIA infrastructure - not biology - often determines who can receive therapy and where.
+For the post-launch picture of how ARIA rates are actually behaving in routine use, see our companion Signal on real-world ARIA rates from registries.

 Key sources

-• FDA prescribing information — Leqembi and Kisunla, ARIA monitoring sections
+- FDA prescribing information - Leqembi and Kisunla, ARIA monitoring sections

-• Published health-system anti-amyloid rollout protocols and audits
+- Published health-system anti-amyloid rollout protocols and audits

-• Appropriate Use Recommendations for anti-amyloid therapy (Cummings et al.)
+- Appropriate Use Recommendations for anti-amyloid therapy (Cummings et al.)